-Vegan gummies are one of the most requested supplement formats for a reason: they’re convenient, approachable, and easy to build into a daily routine.
-From a manufacturing perspective, though, they’re also one of the easiest formats to get “almost right” in a way that looks perfect on day one-and then unravels quietly in the weeks that follow.
+Vegan gummies are one of the most requested supplement formats — convenient, approachable, easy to build into a daily routine.
+From a manufacturing perspective, though, they're also one of the easiest formats to get almost right in a way that looks perfect on day one, then unravels quietly in the weeks that follow.

-The rarely discussed truth is that many vegan gummy problems don’t show up during initial release checks.
+The rarely discussed truth: many vegan gummy problems don't show up during initial release checks.
 They show up later, after the product has cured, been bottled, shipped, stored in a warm warehouse, and opened and closed repeatedly.
-If you’re planning a vegan gummy, the winning strategy is to engineer for distribution reality, not just in-facility success.
+If you're planning a vegan gummy, the winning strategy is to engineer for distribution reality, not just in-facility success.

 The Unique Challenge: Vegan Gummies Fail Slowly

 With tablets or capsules, issues tend to be obvious early: poor flow, inconsistent fill weights, compression defects, or disintegration problems.
 Vegan gummies are different.
-They can pass basic specifications and still develop field issues like sticking, sweating, hardening, or shape deformation after they’ve already entered the supply chain.
+They pass basic specifications and still develop field issues — sticking, sweating, hardening, shape deformation — after they've entered the supply chain.

 Water Activity (Aw): The Metric That Predicts Real-World Performance